jamshaidtahiri/Whatsapp-Group-Contacts-Scrapper/Readme.md

-# WhatsApp Web Scraper - Find and Export Specific Contacts! 📱
+# WhatsApp Web Scraper - Find and Export Contacts! 📱

 ![WhatsApp Web Scraper](https://github.com/jamshaidtahiri/Whatsapp-Group-Contacts-Scrapper/blob/main/images/WhatsApp%20Web%20Scraper%20.jpg)

 ## Overview

-This powerful Python script allows you to extract specific contacts from WhatsApp groups using WhatsApp Web.
+This powerful Python script allows you to extract contacts from WhatsApp groups using WhatsApp Web.
 It uses Selenium and requires the Chrome WebDriver executable compatible with your Chrome browser version.

 ## Prerequisites